mohankishore/jdbcp/README.md

-especially when unlocking/resuming a pool support warm-up duration, or create-delay (can also be applied if config changed dynamically) oracle UCP supports async application of configuration changes - eventually consistent..
+especially when unlocking/resuming a pool support warm-up duration, or create-delay (can also be applied if config changed dynamically) oracle UCP supports async application of configuration changes - eventually consistent.. creation failures should mark database as "potentially-down"? retry threshold? retry delay? connection creation timeout

+## Connection modifiers
+can be hooked into create or borrow event handlers - to setup default auto-commit, transaction isolation etc.

 ## Trace sql statements
 with additional config for parameters

 ## Slow running queries?
+fixed threshold?

 ## Application attachments?
 support attaching arbitrary application object to the connection?